The King's Daughter—Our Power and Influence

 The Lord Jesus displayed in us will attract others to follow Him too.

 When they heard about all he was doing, many people came to him from Judea, Jerusalem, Idumea, and the regions across the Jordan and around Tyre and Sidon.

 — Mark 3:8

-Now that we have heard the truth, believed the truth, walked in the truth, and experienced the truth we become transformed in our thinking, behaving, and reacting...
+Now that we have heard believed, walked, and experienced the truth, we become transformed in our thinking, behaving, and reacting.

 But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord.

 The consciousness of His love becomes a part of us, producing new habits of living and inviting new experiences as well as new relationships.
 Love and confidence are attractive qualities.
 Most of the world is looking for them in many lost dead-end ways or at least trying to pretend externally they have them.
 These genuine qualities can only be found in fellowship with Christ as our Lord, which introduces the plan of salvation that we have experienced.
 He wishes us to share it with everyone.